jubatus/jubatus_core/README.rst

 How to install
 -----------

-We officially support Red Hat Enterprise Linux (RHEL) 6.2 or later (64-bit) and Ubuntu Server 12.04 LTS / 14.04 LTS (64-bit).
+We officially support Red Hat Enterprise Linux (RHEL) 6.2 or later (64-bit) and Ubuntu Server 12.04 LTS / 14.04 LTS / 16.04 LTS (64-bit).
 On supported systems, you can install all components of Jubatus using binary packages.

 If you have already installed Jubatus 0.6.0 or later, you can already use jubatus_core.